asinghani/craft18/README.md

 # Craft18

-Goal: Re-create Minecraft Redstone components in the physical world using _only_ analog circuits, no microcontrollers or CPUs.
-Then, bridge the "physical-world" Redstone into the game using a custom plugin and Arduino USB-GPIO bridge, while maintaining the ability for "physical-world" Redstone to operate fully independently from the game as well.
+Bring Minecraft Redstone circuits to life using Craft18, our physical re-creation of the game’s “circuit” mechanics using only discrete analog components.
+Look ma, no microcontrollers!
+To build even more complex circuits, link the physical world to the virtual world using our custom game plugin and game-to-physical bridge!

 ![](doc/pic.jpg)